The product you choose should depend on the size and nature of the job. To keep it simple, here's a quick breakdown:

 The pen has a firm, chiseled nib applicator designed for small rock chips and scratches (think pencil eraser size or smaller).
 The correct application technique is dabbing small amounts of paint into the damaged area.
 Not for really long or deep gouges or scratches.

-The brush applicator is perfect for slightly larger damage (think thumbnail size or big scratches).
-The jar can also handle smaller stuff, so if you’re unsure about the pen, it's usually safe to go with the jar.
-Most people do, it’s our most popular product!
-You may want to consider purchasing a filler from our accessories page, too.
-Paint itself is not designed to fill.
+The Brush applicator is perfect for slightly larger damage (think thumbnail size or big scratches), but can also handle smaller stuff.
+If you’re unsure about the Pen, it's usually safe to go with the Brush - most people do, it’s our most popular product!
+You may want to consider purchasing a filler from our accessories page if the damage is deep.
+The paint itself is not designed to fill.

 Aerosol Spray Can